Han-777/832201324-contacts-backend/README.md

 This project is configured to work with H2 database (in-memory).
 You can modify the `application.properties` file to connect to other databases like MySQL or PostgreSQL.

-## 👨‍💻 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## 🤝 Acknowledgements

 - [Spring Boot](https://spring.io/projects/spring-boot)